Isan-Rivkin/termctl/README.md

 # termctl

+Split iTerm2 into N panes and run a command in each

 ![demo](demo1.gif)

 Wrap iTerm2's Python API to split the current tab into N panes and run a command in each.